-Fulcrum Data Shares and the Tableau Web Data Connector
+Fulcrum and Tableau

 Tableau will connect to the data source and create a local extract database.
 In just a few moments, your Fulcrum Data Share will be loaded as a Data Source for analysis, styling, and visualization in Tableau.
 You can then publish your Workbook to Tableau Public to share with the world or embed it on your own web page!

-A note about updating: if you update your Fulcrum app data and you want that update to be reflected in your Tableau visualization, open your Workbook from Tableau Public and click the Data Source tab and Refresh from the Data menu.
+A note about updating: if you update your Fulcrum app data and you want that update to be reflected in your Tableau visualization, open your Workbook from Tableau Public desktop and click the Data Source tab and Refresh from the Data menu.
 You will also need to save and publish this new version back to Tableau Public.

 We’re proud of how flexible the Fulcrum platform allows our customers to be.
 Whether it’s integrations with their own databases or custom notifications, Fulcrum was designed to be extensible so the data you collect can be easily combined with your other workflow processes.
 This is a great example of getting information from a platform that specializes in collecting data into a platform that helps people see and understand that data.